 The Humanities and Our Natural World

-We hope to host in-person events this coming fall, yet the situation due to COVID-19 remains volatile: we will need to be adaptable based on the concerns of our speakers and audience members, and in response to mandated restrictions.
-Regardless of the format that we end up using for each event in this speaker series -- whether in-person, hybrid, or entirely virtual – all events will be live-streamed via the Hall Center's Crowdcast Page.
-We will announce details regarding venue, registration, or ticketing for live events two weeks prior to each event.
-Please follow the Hall Center on Facebook, Twitter, or Instagram, or check our website calendar website for further details.
+All events in this series, whether in-person, hybrid, or entirely virtual, will be live-streamed via The Hall Center's Crowdcast Page.
+Details regarding venue, registration, or ticketing for live events will be made available two weeks prior to each event.
+Please follow the Hall Center on Facebook, Twitter, or Instagram, or check our calendar on the Hall Center website for further details.

 "Floating Coast: An Environmental History of the Bering Strait"